 In many ways, it seems that comic superhumans really have it made.
 They’re gifted with abilities that we could only ever dream of and the majority of them are revered (or feared) by the general public.
 But while there are many awe-inspiring superheroes and villains in the comic universe, there are more than just a few with powers that do less than impress, and actually, make you think what in the world was the writer thinking?

-Here’s a list of some weird superpowers found in comic books — some are comical, some seem utterly useless, and some will leave you asking WTF?
+Here’s a list of some weird and funny superpowers found in comic books — some are comical, some seem utterly useless, and some will leave you asking WTF?

 Emits Women-Seducing Pheromones